codewithsam07/instahacksam/README.md

 ![Screenshot (Working)](https://user-images.githubusercontent.com/89188162/130199886-c98e4de0-8e12-4890-8025-e7fd98ef451c.png)

+# You can use this bot in order to :

+- Track Unfollowers
+- Increase Followers
+- Download Stories, Saved Content, Following List, Followers List and Profile Info.
+- Automatic unfollow activation

 # Devices you can use :
 Android,Ios,Windows,Linux and a few more. (e.g. On Termux for android, WSL for Windows)